Quebec Immigrant Investor Program

 With the QIIP, there are no such conditions nor special obligations and requirements one must satisfy upon arrival in Canada.
 In addition, people with senior operations and management experience, but not ownership of a business, will not qualify for the QEP.
 However, their experience may qualify for them for the QIIP.

 What If My Nearest Quebec Immigration Office Closed?

 In some locations around the world, certain Quebec Immigration Offices may have closed and are no longer in your native country.
 However, any selection interviews and application processing will be handled by another Quebec Immigration Office.

 Any correspondence with Quebec immigration officials should be handled through the appropriate Quebec Immigration Office.
-Canada Investor Immigration and our immigration attorney can provide assistance to ensure correspondence is submitted correctly and to the appropriate office location.
+Davies Immigration Law and our immigration attorney can provide assistance to ensure correspondence is submitted correctly and to the appropriate office location.

 Required Documents for the Quebec Immigrant Investor Program

 The QIIP application does require an extensive amount of documentation in order to be approved for a Selection Certificate.
 This documentation must be submitted at the same time as the application.
 All document must be submitted in the correct format and in their original language, along with any necessary translations of the documents into English or French.